Abruz-plotz/Mini-Project-1/README.md

 ### DII)The Insights and Action Plan

-***(1)*** Data Science and Design courses show strong engagement but moderate completion.Hence,Learners are actively participating but not up to completing the course.Hence,Increasing mentorship support here can give high completion level.<br>
+***(1)*** Data Science and Design courses show strong engagement but moderate completion.
+Hence,Learners are actively participating but not up to completing the course.Hence,Increasing mentorship support here can give high completion level.<br>

 ***(2)*** India and the UK have the highest number of completions, while the US and Canada show high dropout rates — implying that regional learner support and timezone flexibility could improve participation.<br>

-***(3)*** A positive correlation between progress and feedback rating suggests that engaged learners tend to perform better; encouraging consistent participation can raise overall course satisfaction.<br>

-***(4)*** Interactive dashboards show that most learners explore multiple courses, implying that cross-course recommendations or bundled learning paths could increase total engagement.<br>
+***(3)*** Interactive dashboards show that most learners explore multiple courses, implying that cross-course recommendations or bundled learning paths could increase total engagement.<br>

-***(5)*** Mid-career professionals demonstrate steady progress but moderate ratings, suggesting the need for more advanced or practical case studies to keep content challenging and relevant.<br>
+***(4)*** Mid-career professionals demonstrate steady progress but moderate ratings, suggesting the need for more advanced or practical case studies to keep content challenging and relevant.<br>

-***(6)*** High enrollment does not guarantee high completion — targeted retention strategies are needed.<br>
+***(5)*** Courses with longer average time spent (e.g., Web Development) have lower completion, indicating that breaking content into shorter, modular paths can sustain learner motivation.<br>

+***(6)*** Early-career learners show higher dropout rates compared to experienced professionals — onboarding tutorials or guided study paths can help bridge this skill gap.<br>

+***(7)*** A positive correlation between progress and feedback rating suggests that engaged learners tend to perform better; encouraging consistent participation can raise overall course satisfaction.<br>